King’s 6 Week Summer School Research Pathway

 We will also consider applicants who have completed their second year with a GPA of at least 3.5/4.

 - Students must provide details of an academic referee.
 Due to the advanced nature of the research modules then King’s may request an academic reference regarding the applicant’s suitability for research study.

 - Students must meet the English language requirements, being either: (i) for the medium of instruction at their university to be English; or (ii) to have studied English to at least level C1 in the Common European Framework of Reference for languages (CEFR).

 The Host Department

-The School of Biomedical Engineering and Imaging Sciences (BMEIS) at King’s College London has an international reputation for developing novel technologies to improve patient care.
+Study in the United Kingdom, the host department will be The School of Biomedical Engineering and Imaging Sciences (BMEIS) at King’s College London.
+It has an international reputation for developing novel technologies to improve patient care.
 The School’s research focuses on applying fundamental engineering techniques to address clinical problems.
 It is based at St Thomas’ hospital in London, UK.
 The School works in collaboration with clinicians to ensure that its work is directed towards unmet patient needs.

 The aim of this course is to provide students with the knowledge and skills required to participate actively in research and development, and to provide a vehicle for those seeking an educational foundation for further MSc and PhD studies.